stevehjohn/Sudoku/README.md

 ## Usage

+Clone this repository as usual, then do `git lfs pull` to get the puzzle data.
+You'll need Git LFS installed, see [here](https://git-lfs.com/).

-Clone this repository somewhere, then from a terminal in the root of the repo `./run.sh` for macOS or `run.bat` for Windows.
+From a terminal in the root of the repository `./run.sh` for macOS or `run.bat` for Windows.
 Then just follow the on screen prompts.

 What to expect: https://youtu.be/pvAZ--dLYH4